paulgear/ntpmon/README.md

 #### offset

 Is the clock offset from its sync peer (or other peers, if the sync peer is not available) acceptable?
 Return CRITICAL for 50 milliseconds or more average difference, WARNING for 10 ms or more average difference, and OK for anything less.

 #### traceloop

 Is there a sync loop between the local server and the stratum 1 servers?
-If so, return CRITICAL.
-Most public NTP servers do not support tracing, so for anything other than a loop (including a timeout), return OK.
-Traceloop is disabled by default and may be deprecated in a future release, since it produces additional NTP traffic which is not useful in most cases.
+If so, return CRITICAL; for anything other than a loop (including a timeout), return OK.
+Most public NTP servers do not support tracing, so using this produces additional NTP traffic which is not useful in most cases.
+Trace loop detection is deprecated, disabled by default, and is not supported for prometheus.

 ### System metrics